lordmulder/DynamicAudioNormalizer/README.md

 <small>Created by LoRd_MuldeR <<mulder2@gmx>></tt> – Please check http://muldersoft.com/ for news and updates!</small>

-**Dynamic Audio Normalizer** is a library and a command-line tool for [audio normalization](http://en.wikipedia.org/wiki/Audio_normalization).
+**Dynamic Audio Normalizer** is a library for *advanced* [audio normalization](http://en.wikipedia.org/wiki/Audio_normalization) purposes.
 It applies a certain amount of gain to the input audio in order to bring its peak magnitude to a target level (e.g. 0 dBFS).
 However, in contrast to more "simple" normalization algorithms, the Dynamic Audio Normalizer *dynamically* adjusts the gain factor to the input audio.
-This allows for applying extra gain to the "quiet" parts of the audio while avoiding distortions or clipping the "loud" parts.
-In other words, the volume of the "quiet" and the "loud" parts will be *harmonized*.
+This allows for applying extra gain to the "quiet" sections of the audio while avoiding distortions or clipping the "loud" sections.
+In other words: The volume of the "quiet" and the "loud" sections will be *harmonized*, in the sense that the volume of each section is brought to the same level.
+Note, however, that the Dynamic Audio Normalizer achieves this goal *without* applying "dynamic range compressing" in the classical sense.
+It will retain 100% of the dynamic range *within* each section of the audio file.

+The *Dynamic Audio Normalizer* is available in the form of a small standalone command-line utility as well as in the form of an effect in the [SoX](http://sox.sourceforge.net/) audio processor.
+And, if you prefer a GUI, it can also integrate into your favourite DAW (digital audio workstation) in the form of a [VST](http://de.wikipedia.org/wiki/Virtual_Studio_Technology) plug-in.

 ### Contents: ###
 1. [How It Works](#chap_how)